 But Does It Actually Work?

-Some studies suggest that local honey might offer some relief for allergy sufferers, while others say it’s no better than regular honey or even a placebo.
+The research on local honey as an allergy remedy is mixed.
+Some studies suggest it might offer mild relief for allergy sufferers, while others find it to be no more effective than regular honey or even a placebo.

 Should You Give It a Shot?